 “Some of my clients decided to go ahead and get colonoscopies,” she said.
 And, some clients had polyps found.

-Colorectal cancer, when found earlier, is preventable.
+Colorectal cancer, when found early, is preventable.
 According to Colon Cancer Alliance, colorectal cancer is the third most commonly diagnosed cancer and the second leading cause of cancer death in men and women combined in the United States.
 The American Cancer Society estimates that this year 136,830 people will be diagnosed and 50,310 will die from this disease.

 “Start getting colonoscopies at age 50,” Dr. Fleshman said.
 “It is the best tool we have right now.
 Colonoscopy can save your life.”